novalagung/gorep/README.md

 import "github.com/novalagung/project-dev/view"
 ```

-It'll waste your time so much.
-So this simple library could be your life-saver.
+It'll waste your time so much, espesially if there are tons of file inside.
+TONS!.
+This simple library could be your life-saver.

 ## Installation